hrefabdullah/seeking-react/PlayGround/README.md

 Outcome :
 Based on today's learning I recreated the welcome page using Tailwind CSS, updated functionalities and enhanced the design.
 I added a navbar and a simple form to learn form handling and two-way handling.
 Hence I changed the previous 'Change user' button and let the form which ask for a username update the name and the logo name when 'continue' button is clicked.

+#Day3 - 11 Dec 2024

+Understood :
+  - Components
+  - Rendering JSON data
+  - Props drilling
+  - API integration
+  - useEffects
+  - Some Scrollbar tricks

+Outcome :
+Based on today's Learning I added two components.In the first one, got some JSON data from ChatGPT and rendred it into our project.
+In the second, I used external API (from newsapi.org) integrating it using useEffects and advanced concepts of Javascript (Async Await).
+I removed the scrollbar for the 2 sections i made today and doing this, users will not have to see the scrollbar but still use scrolling functionality